SgtCoDFish/bedrock-bootstrap/guides/TOOLS.md

 ## The GNU Toolchain

-You can use a prebuilt toolchain from [SiFive](https://www.sifive.com/boards/) (search for "GCC Toolchain") or build your own.
+You can use a pre-built toolchain from [SiFive](https://www.sifive.com/boards/) (search for "GCC Toolchain") or build your own.
 You'll need one in either case; the compilers won't be much use, but some of the other tools will be.

 If you're building from source, you can see in the freedom-e-sdk HiFive1 [BSP](https://github.com/sifive/freedom-e-sdk/blob/30c143eb5445f47edb351ba54c84ff8285dc27a9/bsp/sifive-hifive1/settings.mk) that we need to target a different arch and ABI, since the toolchain defaults to 64 bit.